-In today’s world of a sea of applications, providing smooth and interactive UI might be one of your only ways to win over the customers that are looking to choose the app to go.
+In today’s world of a sea of applications, providing smooth and interactive UI might be one of your only ways to win over customers that are looking to choose the app to go.

 The most desired effect that can be achieved with animations is being able to control animation with a gesture.
 For your customers, this is the most enjoyable part of the interface.
 It builds a strong sentiment and makes the app feel very smooth and responsive.
 Plain React Native is very limited when it comes to combining gestures with native driven animations.
-You can utilize ScrollView scroll events to build things like smooth collapsible header.
+You can utilize <rte-code>ScrollView<rte-code> scroll events to build things like smooth collapsible header.

 The most powerful pair of tools for gesture-driven animations is the usage of Gesture Handler combined with Reanimated.
 Those were designed to work together and give the possibility to build complex gesture-driven animations that are fully calculated on the native side.
 The only limitation here is your imagination (and coding skills, since Reanimated low-level API is not so straightforward).

-Giving your JS operations lower priority
+Giving your JS operations lower priority for smoother animations

-Benefits: Enjoy smooth animations and gesture-driven interface at 60 FPS
+Let users enjoy smooth animations and gesture-driven interface at 60 FPS

 There’s no one single right way of doing animations in React Native.
 The ecosystem is full of different libraries and approaches to handling interactions.
-The ideas suggested in this section are just recommendations to encourage you to not take the smooth interface for granted.
+The ideas suggested in this section are just recommendations to encourage you not to take the smooth interface for granted.

 With such an approach, the application you create will be smoother and snappy.
-It will not only be pleasant for your users to use but also for you to debug and have fun with it while developing.
+It will not only be pleasant for your users to use, but also for you to debug and have fun with it while developing.